 “People will get much worse in the real world anyway...”
 When is the last time an adult you know and respect went to work and was forced to imitate sex acts, eat gross foods, or be degraded?
 Hazing is never “preparation” for the real world.
 There are much better ways to prepare for post-graduation life than forced participation in uncomfortable activities.

 “We’re not forcing anyone to join our club/group/team.
 If they don’t want to go through this, they don’t have to sign up/try out/join…” This excuse ignores the many social factors that may make someone want to join a group.
 Think about it: if you want to be in a social group with your friends, does that automatically mean you also want to be beaten?
 Desire to join a group is not consent for whatever the group makes you do or a free pass for older members.
 Regardless of their choice to try out or join, a student should never be hazed.

 These myths and facts are taken from www.stophazing.org, a national Hazing Prevention Website.
-Myths and facts specific to Princeton have been added.
+Facts and Misperceptions specific to Princeton have been added.